lananht/IN2140/Terms/OS.md

 - Easy to implement
 - Support swapping of processes

-The memory is divided into static partitions at the systems initialization time
+The memory is divided into static partitions at the systems initialization time, the partitions size is made before letting programs use the memory.
 ##### Equal-sized partitions
 - Large programs cannot be executed
 - Small programs dont use the entire partition